alex-bork/FileCrypter/README.md

 # FileCrypter
-This programm encryps and decrypts a file or an entire folder.
+This programm encryps and decrypts a file or an entire folder with AES256.

 <b><font size=3>This program is distributed in the hope that it will be useful,
 but without any warranty for its implementation!</font></b>